josecostamc/OML_bank_project/README.md

 The user interface gives you a more interactive and user friendly experience to interact with the endpoint and make predictions.

-To use the UI you need to add a new service to the docker-compose.yaml file and use the package available in this repository as the image, as shown in the example below:
+To use the UI you need to add a new service to the docker-compose.yaml file and use the UI Docker image available in this repository, as shown in the example below:

 <pre><code>services:
   lending-prediction-ui: